liorosenman/flights_project/backend/readme.md

        c.
 Active flight with one active ticket changed to 'Took-off' - TESTED
 # ------------18/03/2025-------------------------
     1. Modify Ticket model - flight_id from OnetoOne to Foreign_key
+# ------------19/03/2025-------------------------
+    Tasks:
+        a.
+Creation of an object should return the details of the object. //Only Ticket
+        b.
+Update methods that are influenced by changing flight\ticket is_active to status. -- including tickets // DONE
+        c.
+Update customer --- as creating customer. --- using decorator // DONE
+            1. Add new flight
+            2. Update Flight
+        d.
+Check methods that use serializer.
+        e.
+Loggers.
+        f.
+Display fields, not ids --- when creating a flight, id is presented
+        g.
+Adding status to response.
+        h.
+Get flights py parameters - only date, no hours
+        i.
+Remove users --- Check again.

 # FOR THE END:
+    *** Admin creation - try to avoid try-catch
     *** Prime admin
-    *** First and last names can be inherited.
+    *** First and last names can be inherited. // SKIPPED
-    *** Same time format.
+    *** Same time format. //SKIPPED
     *** Finish the time zone problem. //DONE --- Both postgres and django were set to UTC timezone.s
-    *** Creation of an object should not return the details of the object.
+    *** Creation of an object should return the details of the object.
-    *** A "tookoff" flight with no active tickets will be considered as canceled.
+    *** A "tookoff" flight with no active tickets will be considered as canceled. //DONE & TESTED
     *** Update methods that are influenced by changing flight\ticket is_active to status. -- including tickets
     1. Input validity methods
     2. Moving to serializer to shorten the code